BY-LAWS OF THE NORTH AMERICAN ASSOCIATION OF FISHERIES ECONOMISTS

 SECTION 3.
 TERM OF MEMBERSHIP YEAR

-The membership year is the calendar year, and membership fees shall be collected for a two-year period.
+The membership year begins at the end of the biennial Forum; membership fees shall normally be collected for a two-year period from Forum participants..

 SECTION 4.
 BIENNIAL FISHERIES ECONOMICS FORUM